YPS7/AI_Research_Agent/README.md

-# 🤖 Gemini-Powered LangChain Agent for Research Tasks
+# 🤖 AI Powered LangChain Agent for Research Tasks

 ---

 ## 📌 Project Overview

-This project is a **research assistant tool** powered by **Google Gemini API** (free-tier) and **LangChain**.
+This project is a **research assistant tool** powered by **Google Gemini AI** and **LangChain**.
 It intelligently processes user questions, performs external searches (web + Wikipedia), and returns a structured summary with sources and metadata.

 > Ideal for building AI tools, education bots, or information summarizers using LangChain and Gemini.